nymtech/nym/documentation/dev-portal/src/events/ccc23/nym-vpn.md

           Enable the wireguard traffic between the client and the entry gateway --private-key <PRIVATE_KEY>
           Associated private key
+      --wg-ip <WG_IP>
-      --ip <IP>
+          The IP address of the wireguard interface --ip <IP>
           The IP address of the TUN device
       --mtu <MTU>